rspeer/python-ftfy/README.md

   instead enclosed in `â€œ` and `â€` (and that last character probably won't even display as anything meaningful).

-This happens very often to real text.
+This is called "mojibake", and it happens very often to real text.
 Fortunately, the nonsense sequences usually contain all the information you need to reconstruct what character was supposed to be there.

 Any given text string might have other irritating properties, possibly even interacting with the erroneous decoding: